 Object locations get computed.

 The only input required by the client is the object ID and the pool.
 It’s simple: Ceph stores data in named pools (e.g., “liverpool”).
-When a client wants to store a named object (e.g., “john,” “paul,” “george,” “ringo”, etc.) it calculates a placement group using the object name, a hash code, the number of OSDs in the cluster and the pool name.
+When a client wants to store a named object (e.g., “john,” “paul,” “george,” “ringo”, etc.) it calculates a placement group using the object name, a hash code, the number of PGs in the pool and the pool name.
 Ceph clients use the following steps to compute PG IDs.

 Computing object locations is much faster than performing object location query over a chatty session.
 The CRUSH algorithm allows a client to compute where objects should be stored, and enables the client to contact the primary OSD to store or retrieve the objects.